A warm welcome to The Waiting Rooms 4* cottage of Warkworth, Northumberland, UK.

 People also bring their metal detectors to the beaches - it is amazing what they find.
 There is a Victorian dump behind the public toilets at Warkworth beach but unfortunately people excavating dug too deeply and erratically and digging is now forbidden.

 You will also see people collecting bags of seaweed - once rotted, if you add it to your compost heap it speeds up the process.
+Not recommended for trying to make potatoes taste like jersey royals, it didn't work for my friend at all!

 Please note it is difficult to get a mobile signal inside any of the buildings in the village - especially the public houses!
 Most people stand on the village cross.
-The Masons pub now offers free WiFi.

 Cricket matches start at Warkworth Cricket Club in April - sit in the sunshine with a beer with the locals and support our teams.
 The cricket club also host a Beer Festival in the summer.